 The low-profile head and telltale ball make swishing this beauty round almost enjoyable.
 A long cord means you won't be slowed by having to change outlets and the handle gives you plenty of opportunities to reach when cleaning stairs and upper corners.
 It isn't the lightest but the neat design isn't too hard to carry and it stores away nicely.

 It's a Shark vacuum, so it features the brand's Lift-Away system, which means the canister detaches to provide longer reach (perfect for de-fuzzing under beds and sofas) and easy maneuverability on stairs.
+And this version is the motorized hub of the vacuum for even more convenience.

 Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice, an upholstery tool for cleaning dog hair off the sofa, and on-board tool storage.
 It also has a built-in HEPA filter to remove allergens and pet dander while it cleans.

-Pet hair and allergies:
+Pet hair and allergies

-Dried mud and pet hair are easily thwarted by this model, that comes complete with an Active AirClean filter.
+Dried mud and pet hair are easily thwarted by this model, which comes with an Active AirClean filter.
 It features two electrostatic filters to remove allergens, plus a charcoal-filter to absorb odors.
 If you have pets and allergies this model will get rid of nasties and is easy to empty so you don't need to worry about being triggered by emptying it either.

 The suction on this model is great and it has a good range of tools, all handily stowed in the body of the vacuum cleaner.
 Switching between settings is simple – just flip the foot control to adjust brushes or retract the cable.